sergio-sak/Pdp-Solutions/README.md

 ## Get in Touch
 If you find these solutions helpful or have any questions, don't hesitate to **reach out**.
 You can find me on [Instagram](https://www.instagram.com/sergio._sak/) or [Email: ssergioss@protonmail.com](ssergioss@protonmail.com).

-## Acknowledgments
-A big shoutout to the PDP community and all the people who helped me along the way.
-Sharing knowledge and helping each other is what makes us stronger. 💪

----

-> **Note:** Remember that success comes from understanding and learning, not from shortcuts.
-Use these solutions responsibly and make the most of your learning journey.